Joshua3212/tradr/README.md

 ### Concept

-Tradr tries to match a by you given buy trend to the actual market trend.
+Tradr tries to match a by you given trend to the current actual market trend.
-If that is the case tradr will purchase a stock, otherwise a sell / wait is the expected result.
+If for instance a buy trend and the market trend match a buy / sell action will be executed.
+Otherwise Tradr will wait one cycle and repeat the same again.

 ### Getting started